interopmadness/ObjectDisposedRepro/README.txt

+JakeSays:
+   By reworking the way the client is making requests I was able to get it to work w/o the OE exception occurring.
+     Look at SimpleClient.GetContentStream2().
+   The issue has to do with the HttpClient and HttpRequest instances being disposed before the response was read.
+   I was able to run to ~16300 requests before it failed, but the failure is due to running out of port instances
+     because the client isn't closing the socket.
+Not sure how that is supposed to happen given the insane complexity of the whole HttpClient nonsense.
+   By adding the ConnectionClose: true header to the request the server closes the socket after sending, and
+     I was able to achieve well over 100k requests, however the app is consuming memory like crazy.
+I suspect it is because something isn't being cleaned up correctly.
+Apparently this is a known issue in 4.8.1 that MS isn't going to fix.

 REQUIREMENTS
    * Either start Visual Studio as admin or make sure an UrlAcl exists for Program.UrlPrefix
    * Either change Program.UrlPrefix to "http" or make sure a valid(!)
 SSL certificate is registered for the UrlPrefix's port